HamblinSoft/TeslaKit/README.md

 [![Language](https://img.shields.io/badge/language-Swift%204-E05C43.svg?style=flat)](https://swift.org)
 [![Twitter](https://img.shields.io/badge/twitter-@JJJJaren-00ACED.svg?style=flat)](http://twitter.com/jjjjaren)

-## Compatibility
-This is a universal framework that works with
+TeslaKit is a framework written in Swift that makes it easy for you to interface with Tesla's mobile API and communicate with your Tesla automobiles.
-- iOS
-- watchOS

-## Dependencies

-- ObjectMapper

-## Example

-To run the example project, clone the repo, and run `pod install` from the Example directory first.
+# Features
+- [x] Authenticate with Tesla's API to obtain an access token
+- [x] Retrieve a list of vehicles associated with your Tesla account
+- [x] Obtain all data on your vehicle
+- [x] Send commands to your vehicle
+- [x] Utilizes `ObjectMapper` for `JSON` mapping
+- [x] Uses `Structures` to maintain thread safe operations
+- [ ] Summon and Homelink - Coming soon

-## Installation
+# Installation

 TeslaKit is available through [CocoaPods](http://cocoapods.org).
 To install it, simply add the following line to your Podfile: